braidn/blrrrg/content/pages/2014-01-02-Where-Your-Pencil-At.md

+Title: Pencils, Like Panthers
+Date: January 2, 2014
+Summary: for your mind

 Pencils are the panthers of the creative world (that's right, I said it).
 They silently lay there until something brilliant passes by.
 They are often overlooked for their ink staining brethren and even subject to extreme prejudice through insane feats of "[over-engineering][1]."
 However any [sane man][2] would agree, that the pencil is one of the most most interesting avenues to pull the scribbles of creativity from your brain to paper.
 I have even [mentioned them several times][3] here on this blrrg.